lekhrajdinkar/microservice-java/docs/02_springboot/02_web/00 WEB_start.md

 - **persistent**(stateful), **bi-directional** communication channel between a client and a server over a single, **long-lived** TCP connection.
 - WebSocket connections remain open and allow for **real-time data exchange** between the client and the serve.
 -
-## 2 web-aware Spring ApplicationContext : `WebApplicationContext`
+## 2 microservice-aware Spring ApplicationContext : `WebApplicationContext`
 - IAC container for springMVC application.
-- AC aware of the web-specific features and contexts in a Servlet environment.
+- AC aware of the microservice-specific features and contexts in a Servlet environment.
     - can access the `ServletContext`, provides access to the Servlet API
     - access the `ServletConfig`
-- supports **web-scopes** for beans
+- supports **microservice-scopes** for beans
     - request - bean is created for each HTTP request
     - session -
     - global session - never used